Themekraft/tk-google-fonts/readme.txt

 5. The TK Google Fonts - Customizer options
 6. The TK Google Fonts Admin Settings Panel - Select a Font with preview == Changelog ==

+= 2.0.1 =
+Freemius integration script update.
+New pricing options for the professional version.
+We dropped prices and add unlimited sits plan.

 = 2.0 =
 * Created a new free and pro version with tons of new options to layout your fonts.